SuaMusica/stac/website/docs/widgets/refresh_indicator.md

 # RefreshIndicator

-The Mirai RefreshIndicator allows you to build a Flutter RefreshIndicator widget using JSON.
+The Stac RefreshIndicator allows you to build a Flutter RefreshIndicator widget using JSON.
 To know more about the RefreshIndicator widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/RefreshIndicator-class.html).

 ## Properties